titouanc/softarch/assignment2/Report/report.md

 # Libraries
-In order to parse JSON files more easily we use the google-gson library ([github repository](https://github.com/google/gson)).
+In order to parse JSON files more easily we use the google-gson library ([https://github.com/google/gson](https://github.com/google/gson)).
 It allows us to convert Java objects directly to JSON and vice-versa.

 # Implementation of the JSON database layer